sounkou-bioinfo/RBCFLib/README.md

 - R
 - Unix-like OS (Linux, macOS) or Windows WSL2
 - htslib/bcftools system dependencies
-- optional: cmake (for bundled SuiteSparse/CHOLMOD used by BCFToolsPGS)
+- cmake (for building bundled SuiteSparse/CHOLMOD used by BCFToolsPGS if no system cholmod can be found)

 ``` r